Faustine123/Ambulance-Response-Time-trt/README.md

 The Motor Vehicle Collision dataset includes all traffic collisions with deaths or serious injuries from 2006 to 2021, which can reflect the tracking of the number of deaths due to motor vehicle collisions.
 I present this set of data by presenting different levels of damage.
 At the same time, the official classification of accidents is displayed in different colors in Figure \ref{fig:MVC}.
 There is a bit of ambiguity here that accidents officially classified as fatal are shown as minor injuries or none in the injury classification.
 Overall, I found that the fatality rate for motor vehicle crashes was relatively flat between 2016 and 2020.

-A small subset of before six lines of the death rate data is shown below, formatted using kableExtra @citekable.
+A small subset of before six lines of the death rate data is shown below, formatted using kableExtra [@citekable].

 ## Death Rate